RedPointGlobal/terraform-azurerm-rgoh/README.md

 ### Example Usage
 Please refer to the examples/ directory at the root of this repository .
 You can execute terraform apply command in the examples folder to try the modules

-We assume that you have setup service principal's credentials in your environment variables like below: The service principal must have minimum Contributor access on the subscription in which you intend to deploy the resources.
+We assume that you have setup service principal's credentials in your environment variables like below: The service principal must have "Contributor" or "Owner" Role assigned on the target subscription
 ```
 export ARM_SUBSCRIPTION_ID="<azure_subscription_id>"
 export ARM_TENANT_ID="<azure_subscription_tenant_id>"